The female freedom fighters of Punjab have made history, and the women of the Sikh religion were no exception.

 Sophia Duleep Kaur Singh even participated in a riot in November 1910 as a result of her strong activism, co-leading a march to the Parliament that ended in a fight with the police.

-The role of women freedom fighters was complex and varied, but they played a key role in the freedom movement of India.
+The role of women freedom fighters was complex and varied, but they played a key role in the freedom movement in India.

 Taking a moment to think about the brave women freedom fighters of India, Mahatma Gandhi once said: “Man can never be a woman’s equal in the spirit of selfless service with which nature has endowed her.”